Founder & Lead Editor

 Design and Build Quality

-Let's get technical for a second, but I'll keep it simple.
-The upper is made from an engineered mesh.
-This isn't your basic fabric; it’s designed to adapt to your foot's movement while keeping things breathable.
-It feels premium to the touch and does a decent job of locking the foot down without feeling constrictive.
+Let's get technical for a second, but keep it simple.
+The upper is engineered mesh designed to adapt to your foot's movement while staying breathable.
+It feels premium to the touch and locks the foot down well without feeling overly restrictive.

-Moving down to the engine room, we have that NITRO Advanced technology midsole we talked about earlier.
-It keeps the shoe surprisingly light—we're talking about 274 grams for the men's version.
-In the world of max-cushion stability shoes, that is legitimately competitive.
-You aren't dragging extra weight around.
+Down in the engine room is the NITRO Advanced technology midsole we talked about earlier.
+It keeps the shoe surprisingly light, at 274 grams for the men's version.
+In the world of max-cushion stability shoes, that's legitimately competitive, and you don't feel like you're dragging extra weight around.

-The outsole features PUMAGRIP, a rubber compound that Puma has really nailed recently.
-It provides excellent traction on asphalt, which is exactly where this shoe is meant to live.
-It’s a "Lightweight rubber outsole" design, so don't expect deep lugs for mud, but for slick city streets, it’s got you covered.
+The outsole uses PUMAGRIP, a rubber compound Puma has really nailed recently.
+Traction on asphalt is excellent, which is exactly where this shoe is meant to live.
+It's a "Lightweight rubber outsole" design, so don't expect deep lugs for mud, but for slick city streets, it has you covered.

 As for durability, while there aren't many reports of catastrophic failures, the exposed foam in some areas (standard for weight saving) might show wear if you're scuffing your feet a lot.
 But generally, the build quality feels solid, consistent with its premium price tag.